RxSwiftCommunity/RxFlow/README.md

 }
 ```

-As a bonus, the **Coordinator** offers a Rx extension that allows you to track the navigation actions (Coordinator.rx.willKnit and Coordinator.rx.didKnit).
+As a bonus, **Coordinator** offers a Rx extension that allows you to track the navigation actions (Coordinator.rx.willNavigate and Coordinator.rx.didNavigate).

 ## Demo Application
 A demo application is provided to illustrate the core mechanisms.
 Pretty much every kind of navigation is addressed.
 The app consists of: